 This report describes the changing nature of resilience within the US grid and details specific recommendations to take advantage of current technological trends.
 This will help bring about investment in a grid that promotes resilience by design, economically and from the bottom up, and not as a cost-adding afterthought years later.

-Solar Under Storm for Policymakers
+Solar Under Storm

 One of the key recommendations of this report is to ensure inclusive multi-stakeholder collaboration.
 This entails communicating clear market signals to suppliers and upstream equipment providers and coordinating closely among practitioners and installers.